Mergon/Crownstone-Classifier/README.md

 # Crownstone-Classifier

-Master Thesis: Repository for classification algorithms etc.
+This is where I will develop the code necessary for running classification of appliances monitored by crownstones.